tethysplatform/tethys/docs/tethys_sdk/tethys_services/persistent_store.rst

 Engine Object
 -------------

 Anytime you wish to retrieve data from a persistent store database, you will need to connect to it.
 In SQLAlchemy, the connection to a database is provided via ``engine`` objects.
 You can retrieve the SQLAlchemy ``engine`` object for a persistent store database using the ``get_persistent_store_database()`` method of the :term:`app class` provided by the Persistent Store API.
-The example above shows how the ``get_persistent_store_engine()`` function should be used.
+The example above shows how the ``get_persistent_store_database()`` function should be used.
 Provide the name of the persistent store to the function and it will return the ``engine`` object for that store.

 .. note::